FirefoxBar/HeaderEditor/docs/docs/guide/index.en-US.md

 Notes:
 * The "exclude" for Chrome/Edge browser will be supported in other ways in subsequent versions, but they not be completely consistent with the current support methods, and manual migration may be required.
-* If the corresponding feature is not supported, the rules will not take effect, but will still be retained.
+* If the corresponding feature is not supported, **the entire rule** will not take effect, but will still be retained.
 You can wait for subsequent versions to support it, or manually migrate to other browsers through the "Import and Export".

 ## Basic usage